simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - RA-5(1)
      - Vulnerability Scanning (Control Enhancement)
      - Risk Assessment
-     - SCAP-Security-Guide is the two primary tool used to check for suspected configuration errors.
+     - SCAP-Security-Guide is the primary tool used to check for suspected configuration errors.
 Puppet also continues to protect clients against unwanted changes.
    * - RA-5(2)
      - Vulnerability Scanning (Control Enhancement)
      - Risk Assessment
-     - SCAP-Security-Guide is the two primary tool used to check for suspected configuration errors.
+     - SCAP-Security-Guide is the primary tool used to check for suspected configuration errors.
 Puppet also continues to protect clients against unwanted changes.
    * - RA-5(3)
      - Vulnerability Scanning (Control Enhancement)
      - Risk Assessment